holgerbrandl/joblist/README.md

 In addition to the provided shell utilities, joblist is also usable programatically.
 To get started add it as a dependency to your build.sbt

 ```
-libraryDependencies += "de.mpicbg.scicomp" %% "joblist" % "0.1-SNAPSHOT"
+libraryDependencies += "de.mpicbg.scicomp" %% "joblist" % "0.3"
 ```

-Here's an example that auto-detects the used scheduler (slurm, lsf, or simple multi-threading as fallback ), submits some jobs, waits for all of them to finish, and resubmits failed ones again to another queue:
+Here's an example that auto-detects the used scheduler (slurm, lsf, or simple multi-threading as fallback), submits some jobs, waits for all of them to finish, and resubmits failed ones again to another queue:
 ```
 import joblist._